FISC-Project/FISC-Standalone-Tools/README.md

 * You can see what scripts are available by running `toolchain/launcher.pyc -h`

-* The output file will be the compiler executable, which will be outputted into the folder 'bin'
+* The output file will be the assembler executable, which will be outputted into the folder 'bin'

 # How to Run the Assembler